mariel-rs/mariel-rs.github.io/content/blogs/12092022_javamooc_i.md

 ### More OOP (Part 5)

-This part went back to object-oriented programing topics and extended on what was introduced on part 4.
+This part went back to object-oriented programming topics and extended on what was introduced on part 4.
 I found to be extremely helpful the "Primitive and reference variables" and the "Objects and references" sections.
 The explanations were clear and the exercises were great for reinforcing the material.